HippoCampusRobotics/fav_docs/assignments/assignment_01.rst

 .. note::

-   In contrast to task 1a, we do not want the simulation with the keyboard control.
+   In contrast to above, we do not want the simulation with the keyboard control.
-   We will have our depth control node, that is responsible for publishing desired thrust commands.
+   Instead, now our depth control node is responsible for publishing desired thrust commands.
    If we would start the keyboard control node at the same time, they would publish different values to the same topic.
    The result will be most likely chaotic.

 .. hint::

-   Have you installed ``terminator`` according to :ref:`installation/linux_terminal:Linux Terminal` ?
+   Have you installed ``terminator`` according to the section :ref:`installation/linux_terminal:Linux Terminal` ?
    In terminator, you can create subterminals by rightclicking inside the terminal and choose to split horizontally or vertically.
    This way you do not have to open two or more separate terminals.